zeustrismegistus/local_modules/README.md

-# Node Service Builder - provides helper methods for programmatically creating node services on a file system somewhere
+# Node Service Builder - provides helper methods for programmatically creating node services on a file system somewhere.
+It is very yeti.
+It copies the node, et.al executables to a folder, manually constructs files, shells out to npm to resolve packages.
+It's synchronous because slack.

 	sample usage: